Where to find the assessment documents

 • How it will be constructed, operated and decommissioned

-• Potential impacts and how they will be addressed.
+• Potential impacts and how they’ll be addressed.

 Commonwealth Environmental Impact Statement (EIS)

-Star of the South is being assessed through an EIS process managed by the Australian Department of Climate Change, Energy, the Environment and Water.
+Star of the South is being assessed through an EIS process managed by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).

 The EIS examines: